akalmykov/wp-content-copy-protection/readme.txt

 = Version 1.0.2 =

 This version includes a JS error message which is served to clients with Javascript disabled on both PC and mobile devices.
 The message is served to the client along with blank site pages which is only 'removed' once he/she enables Javascript.
 We have also added mobile image hold/copy protection, and fixed a bug in the mobile text copy/hold code.
+This version automatically removes the image link URL and defaults the image upload settings to 'none' (deters image theft).

 == Screenshots ==